CDLUC3/mrt-zk/design/test_plan.md

 - Release job after collection hold is released
 - Release all jobs for a collection
 - Requeue job failure for each phase (document how to force failures)
-  - Estimating
+  - Estimating (temp hardcode)
+  - Provisioning (temp hardcode)
-  - Downloading
+  - Downloading (bad manifest url)
-  - Processing
+  - Processing (bad storage node)
-  - Recording
+  - Recording (ask David, turn off inventory and manually fail the step)
-  - Notify
+  - Notify (possibly bad email or callback)